Autism

 Speech therapy is an important part of treatment for autistic people of all ages.
 Challenges with communication and speech, like all aspects of autism, vary from person to person.
 At age 2, some autistic kids may not be talking at all.
 Others may speak, but they still can't communicate their needs clearly.

 Speech-language pathologists, also known as speech therapists, play a key role in supporting people with autism.
-They can help autistic people become better communicators and improve both their verbal and nonverbal communication skills.
-This can help autistic people form relationships with others and function better in day-to-day life.
+Speech therapy can help autistic people become better communicators and improve both their verbal and nonverbal communication skills.
+This can help them form relationships with others and function better in day-to-day life.

 Find the right speech therapist for your child